Ancient history of Yemen: Islamic accounts of pre-dynastic Qahṭān (3rd millennium BCE - 8th century BCE)

-According to some hypotheses, based on the accounts given by medieval Muslim Arab historians, in the 3rd millennium BCE the Semites of the southern Arabian peninsula united under the leadership of Qahṭān.
-The Qahṭānites began building simple earth dams and canals in the Marib area in the Sayhad desert.
-This area would later become the site of the Dam of Marib.
+According to medieval Muslim Arab historians, ancient Semitic-speaking peoples of South Arabia united as the Qahtanites.
+The Qahṭānites began building simple earth dams and canals in the Marib area in the Ramlat al-Sab'atayn.
+This area would later become the site of the Marib Dam.

 A trade route began to flourish along the Red Sea coasts of Tihāmah.
-This period witnessed the reign of the legendary Queen of Sheba mentioned in the Bible, and called Bilqīs or Balkis by Muslim scholars.
-At the end of this period, in the 9th century BCE, an alphabet was introduced; this now meant that South Arabian history could be written down.
+This period witnessed the reign of the legendary Queen of Sheba mentioned in the Bible, called Bilqīs by Muslim scholars.

+At the end of this period, in the 9th century BCE, writing was introduced; this now meant that South Arabian history could be written down.

 Archaeology and the prehistory of Yemen

 The study of South Arabian prehistory is still at the beginning, although sites are known going back to the Palaeolithic.
 There are tumuli and megalithic enclosures dating back to the Neolithic.
 Immediately before the historical kingdoms in 2500, two Bronze Age cultures go out of North Yemen and from the coast of the Indian Ocean.
 In the middle of the second millennium BCE, the first important urban centers appear in the coastal area, among which are the sites of Sabir and Ma'laybah.
 So far, it has not been adequately explained whether the Old South Arabian Civilization of Yemen was a direct continuation from the Bronze Age, or if at the beginning of the Iron Age groups of people began wandering south from Palestine or North Arabia, as is partly conjectured.